Rein Van Helden: Loan to MVV

+Return to Sint-Truiden

+Van Helden returned to Sint-Truiden at the end of the season, and stated that he was determined to compete for playing time in the new season.

 Personal life

 Van Helden is the son of Koen Van Helden, who played professional football for Patro Eisden Maasmechelen, but had to retire prematurely due to a skull fracture.
 He would later go on to coach Bilzerse Waltwilder VV, Eendracht Mechelen-aan-de-Maas and KFC Park Houthalen.